-Question Management response Are you aware of any changes in circumstances that would lead to impairment of non-current assets?
-There is nothing generally that the Council is aware of but the impact of the Coronavirus, either through its rapid spread or the action being taken to limit its spread, may have an impact.
-This will be kept under review in the preparation of the accounts.
-Are you aware of any guarantee contracts?
+Question Management response Are you aw are of any changes in circumstances that w ould lead to impairment of non-current assets?
+The spread of Covid-19 and the subsequent impact on the economy increases the level of uncertainty on asset values.
+Valuations of non-current assets have been based on the best information available and have been peer review ed to ensure that they are as robust as can be.
+How ever, given the significant nature of current events there may be some level of uncertainty in valuations which will be explained in the financial statements.
+Are you aw are of any guarantee contracts?
 Yes.
 The Council recognises, as part of agreements involving TUPE of staff to external organisations, guarantees to the pension fund for default by the external provider and generally to the external provider for increases over and above initial contribution rates payable.
-Are you aware of the existence of loss contingencies and/or un-asserted claims that may affect the financial statements?
+Are you aw are of the existence of loss contingencies and/or un-asserted claims that may affect the financial statements?
 The Council has provided a letter of comfort to a subsidiary company as part of the company's going concern assessment to ensure that it can continue to meet its liabilities as they fall due.
 Other than in house solicitors, please provide details of those solicitors utilised by the Authority during the year.
 Please indicate where they are working on open litigation or contingencies from prior years.
 The Council may use a range of external solicitors to supplement internal provision depending on caseload and the nature of the case under consideration.
-The external firms used for prior year activities are Bevan Brittan, Browne Jacobson, DWF, Pinsent Masons and Veale Wasbrough Vizards.
-For current year activity the external firms used are Anthony Collins, APC Solicitors, Berrymans Lace Mawer, Bevan Brittan, Browne Jacobson, DLA Piper, DWF, Gowling WLG, Pinsent Masons and Veale Wasbrough Vizards.
+The external firms used for prior year activities are Bevan Brittan, Brow ne Jacobson, DWF, Pinsent Masons and Veale Wasbrough Vizards.
+For current year activity the external firms used are Anthony Collins, APC Solicitors, Berrymans Lace Maw er, Bevan Brittan, Brow ne Jacobson, DLA Piper, DWF, Gow ling WLG, Pinsent Masons and Veale Wasbrough Vizards.
 The cases cover a range of activities from litigation, HR matters, development projects and contract matters.
 Have any of the Authority's service providers reported any items of fraud, non-compliance with laws and regulations, or uncorrected misstatements which would affect the financial statements?
 No fraud referrals were of a magnitude to have any impact on the financial statements.